alx01011/malloc-allocation-tracker/README.md

 ## Issues
     - While the implementation is thread-safe, it is **really** slow because of the global mutex lock
-    - Instead of the regular libc `malloc`, `mmap` is used in the list functions, perhaps there is a way to directly call default malloc, but I haven't found the time to look it up.
+    - Instead of the regular libc `malloc`, `mmap` is used in the list functions